CloudReactor/cloudreactor-procwrapper/README.md

 TRUE

-Then to resolve the target environment variable MY_SECRET by fetching from AWS Secrets Manager, run define the environment variable
+Then to resolve the target environment variable MY_SECRET by fetching from AWS Secrets Manager, define the environment variable

     AWS_SM_MY_SECRET_FOR_PROC_WRAPPER_TO_RESOLVE